We are

 About

-Social development is about tackling complex, systemic problems like poverty reduction, education, healthcare, socio-economic inequality, gender equality, and human rights.
-Through policy, reforms, and innovation, social development aims to create sustainable change that benefits individuals, communities, and societies.
+Social development is about addressing persistent challenges like poverty reduction, education, healthcare, economic and social disparities, gender equality, and human rights.
+Through policy reforms and innovation, social development aims to transform social structures and create sustainable change that benefits individuals, communities, and societies.

-We draw from systems thinking, problem-driven political economy analysis, and developmental evaluation to assist organisations in addressing complex social challenges and implementing adaptive initiatives that prioritise the most vulnerable.
+These solutions apply systems thinking, problem-driven political economy analysis, and developmental evaluation as well as gender transformative strategies to help organisations address complex social challenges and implement adaptive initiatives that prioritise the most vulnerable.

 Our offerings include